wapmorgan/UnifiedArchive/docs/API.md

     Returns `true` if there's ability of deleting files from this archive.

-- <span id="UnifiedArchive--extractFiles"></span>
-    ```php
-    UnifiedArchive::extractFiles(string $outputFolder, array $files, boolean $expandFilesList = false): int|false
-    ```

-    Extracts given files or directories to output folder.
-If directories is passed, you need to use `$expandFilesList` feature that will expand directory names to all nested files (e.g `dir` will be expanded to `dir/file1, dir/file2, dir/subdir/file3`).
-    In case of success, number of extracted files is returned.
-Otherwise, an `\Exception` is throwed of `false` is returned.

 - <span id="UnifiedArchive--addDirectory"></span>
     ```php
     UnifiedArchive::addDirectory(string $directory, string $inArchivePath = null): boolean